Apis nigrocincta: Migration

 Similar to virtually all other Asian honeybee species, A. nigrocincta will abandon a nest to start a new one through migration and absconding.
 Due to the tropical climate of Southeast Asia, conditions for migration and absconding are possible year round, though predation pressure is severe in many areas.
-Colonies will leave due to disastrous events of nature or situations where abandonment is necessary, or due reduced resources.
+Colonies will leave due to disastrous events of nature or situations where abandonment is necessary, or due to reduced resources.
 In addition, one can predict colony migrations due to seasonal declines in pollen or extreme temperature.

 Waggle dance

 The waggle dance of A. nigrocincta shares similarities with waggle dances of other cavity-nesting Asian honeybees.
 The dance will be performed on a vertical plane in an enclosed nest cavity near the entrance in the darkness of the cavity.
-During the straight portion of the dance, the location of a resource based on its position relative to the sun, while during the angle portion, the angle relative to the vertical represents the angle of the food source relative to the sun.
+During the straight portion of the dance, the location of a resource is based on its position relative to the sun, while during the angle portion, the angle relative to the vertical represents the angle of the food source relative to the sun.
 The dance tempo is slower than that of A. cerana.